 There are hundreds of events that are held at the annual AAPA Conference.
 Some of these are events where you can gain CME as a clinician and others do not award CME credit.
 This year there are two-hundred and twenty events where you can acquire continuing medical education hours.

 These vary from events on Pediatric ENT, Acute Abdominal Pain Evaluation, Administrative Communication, Malpractice, Burnout, Osteoporosis, Point of Care Ultrasound Use, Stroke Management, to Autism Spectrum Disorder and Liver Function Tests and Hepatitis.

-Over the duration of the AAPA Conference, there are 275 hours of Category 1 CME in 46 categories offered.
+Over the duration of the AAPA Conference, there are rougly 150 hours of Category 1 CME in 46 categories offered.
 To be eligible to earn these continuing medical education hours, one must be a practicing physician assistant or have graduated from an accredited physician assistant program.

-If you are unable to attend this year’s conference in Denver, but still want to view the content and gain some of the CME hours, you can purchase the AAPA conference on demand, where you will have access to a digital library of the presentations.
-With this option, you can acquire 125 CME hours and will have access to the content after July 15th, 2019 and CME availability until June 30th, 2019.
+If you are unable to attend this year’s conference in Indianapolis, but still want to view the content and gain some of the CME hours, you can purchase the AAPA conference on demand, where you will have access to a digital library of the presentations.
+With this option, you can acquire roughly 125 CME hours and will have access to the content for an extended period of time.

 AAPA Conference Exhibition Hall

 The exhibition hall at the AAPA Conference is a place that is always frequented by clinicians and students.
 This tremendous event area will be littered with hundreds of pharmaceutical company representatives, medical product companies, hospital and large healthcare companies, as well as educational and board review booths.